The Youth Power Fund

 New Era Colorado is excited to expand the Youth Power Fund, a fund available to Black, Indigenous, and people of color-led groups across the University of Colorado campuses to build upon youth power and resource student leaders across the state.

 We know that young people across our state are powerful visionaries and shouldn’t be limited because of their access to money!
 As Lauryn Hill once said, “You could get the money—you could get the power.”
 Through funding student groups, we can share resources and knowledge to support young visionaries do cool shit—and that all starts with the money.
+If you’re interested in supporting the continued existence and expansion of this fund, consider donating!

 Questions?
 Reach out to Arianna@NewEraColorado.org!